teo-mastronardi/GoalieWatch/README.md

 # GoalieWatch
-A python based application that allows users to receive text messages on whether their goalie is starting that day for fantasy hockey.
+A python based application that allows users to receive emails on whether their goalie is starting that day for fantasy hockey.